Dhouti/sops-converter/README.md

   superSecretPassword: password123
 ```

+NOTE: `data` and `stringData` can both be used.
+Keys in `stringData` will always take priority over `data`.

 Args are passed through to `sops --encrypt`.

 ```
 sops-converter convert secret.yaml --kms key:arn:goes:here > output.yaml
 ```

 The output of convert can be applied directly to the cluster.
 `kubectl apply -f output.yaml`
+It can then be found in `corev1/Secret` form using:
+`kubectl get secret -n sopssecrets test -o yaml`

 ### Edit